yogeshsumman/gym2/README.md

 # gym2
-this is the front page of my gym webite
+this is the front page of my gym website